Oil Spread Comparison UK: 10 Brokers Tested (2026)

 FXCM 3.4pts

-I watched the oil spreads for around a minute after the spread capture and, honestly, they were all over the place!
+So I watched the oil spreads for around a minute after the spread capture and saw this…

 IG 2.8 – 4.8pts